digitalkaoz/ProjectUtilitiesBundle/Resources/doc/index.rst

-Provides some more RAD symfony2 commands
+*Provides some more RAD symfony2 utilities*

 Features
 ========